 - Generous pinch red pepper flakes

-- 1 tablespoon olive oil plus more for drizzling
+- 2 Tablespoons extra virgin olive oil plus more for drizzling

-- Romano or Parmesan cheese for grating
+- Parmesan cheese for topping (optional)

 - Lemon zest for topping (optional)

-Brown the garlic in a large skillet over medium heat.
+- Brown the garlic in a large skillet over medium heat.
 Add the crushed fennel seeds and red pepper flakes along with the bread crumbs and let heat together until the flavors meld.

 Drain the pasta, reserving the cooking water.
 Toss the pasta in the skillet with the bread crumb mixture.
 Drizzle with olive oil and add additional pasta water if moisture is needed.
 Sprinkle with parmesan and lemon zest, if desired.